 Procedures.
 The indemnified party shall (i) notify the indemnifying party of any such claims as soon as possible after becoming aware thereof provided, however that any delay or failure to notify the indemnifying party shall not relieve the indemnifying party of its indemnification obligations hereunder, except to the extent, if at all, that the indemnifying party has been materially prejudiced as a direct result of such delay or failure; (ii) permit the indemnifying party, at its own expense, to have sole conduct and control of all legal proceedings in connection with such IP Claim or the settlement or other compromise thereof, provided that the indemnifying party obtains the prior written consent (which consent shall not be unreasonably withheld or conditioned) of the indemnified party to any settlement or compromise that incurs or imposes liability or obligation on any of the indemnified party; and (iii) give the indemnifying party (and any Person acting on behalf of or authorized by the indemnifying party) all reasonable assistance with such defense of such claim, at the indemnifying party’s sole cost and expense.
 The indemnified party may participate in such defense at its sole cost, and in any settlement discussions directly or through counsel of its choice on a monitoring, non-controlling basis.

-In addition, if the Services are held to violate, or in KOR’s opinion are likely to violate, any intellectual property rights of a third party, KOR shall, at its discretion and expense: (A) secure the right for Client to continue use of the infringing Services; or (B) replace or modify the infringing Services such that they are no longer in violation of the applicable third party rights, provided that such replacement or modification maintains substantially equivalent substance and functionality.
+In addition, if the Services are held to violate, or in KOR’s reasonbale opinion are likely to violate, any intellectual property rights of a third party, KOR shall, at its reasonable discretion and expense: (A) secure the right for Client to continue use of the infringing Services; or (B) replace or modify the infringing Services such that they are no longer in violation of the applicable third party rights, provided that such replacement or modification maintains substantially equivalent substance and functionality.
 If neither of the foregoing options can be implemented on commercially reasonable terms or within a reasonable timeframe, either Client or KOR may terminate the applicable Addenda and KOR shall promptly refund to Client the pro-rated unused portion of any prepaid Fees by Client hereunder in respect of the terminating Services.

 FORCE MAJEURE